What’s On in Melbourne in July in 2024

 The Winter Night Market is back at Queen Vic Market every Wednesday evening, with street food trucks and stalls, local brewers and distillers, shopping and lively entertainment.

-Dates: Wednesday evenings until 30 August
+Dates: Wednesday evenings throughout July

 Where: Queen Vic Market